mablanco/ansible-repomgmt/README.md

-mablanco.repomgmt
+# mablanco.repomgmt
-=
+---

-Ansible role to manage the software repositories of a Linux system of the following flavours: Debian, Ubuntu, RHEL and CentOS.
-It sanitizes the base repos and adds several well-known extra repos, if required by the user through a set of variables.
+Ansible role to manage the software repositories of a Linux system of the following flavours: Debian, Ubuntu, RHEL, CentOS and SuSE.
+It sanitizes the base repos and adds several well-known extra repos if required by the user through a set of variables.

-Role Variables
+## Role Variables

--
+### Extra repos
 The following variables control whether an extra repo is installed (*true*) or not (*false*).

-####Debian extra repos
+#### Debian
 - **debian_multimedia**
 - **debian_dotdeb**
 - **debian_nginx**
 - **debian_mariadb**

-####Ubuntu extra repos
+#### Ubuntu
 - **ubuntu_universe**
 - **ubuntu_multiverse**
 - **ubuntu_backports**